liqotech/liqo/docs/pages/User/Configure/discovery.md

 #### Peering Process

-1. each cluster allow create-only permission on `FederationRequest` resources to unathenticated user
+1. each cluster allow create-only permission on `FederationRequest` resources to unathenticated user.
 2. when the `Join` flag in the `ForeignCluster` CR becomes true (either automatically or manually), an operator is triggered and creates a new `FederationRequest` CR on the _foreign cluster_.
-    `FederationRequest` creation process includes the creation of new kubeconfig with management permission on `Advertisement` CRs
+   `FederationRequest` creation process includes the creation of new kubeconfig with management permission on `Advertisement` CRs.
-3. on the foreign cluster, an admission webhook accept/reject `FederationRequest`s
+3. on the foreign cluster, an admission webhook accept/reject `FederationRequest`s.
-4. the `FederationRequest` is used to start the sharing of resources
+4. the `FederationRequest` is used to start the sharing of resources.

 ## Neighborhood discovery